NVIDIA/cutlass/media/docs/cpp/tile_iterator_concept.md

   void store(
-    Fragment const &frag,                       ///< fragment to store to the location pointed to by the tensor TensorCoord const &tile_offset,             ///< stores a tile with a logical offset in units of whole tiles Index pointer_offset);                      ///< stores a tile witha logical offset AND a pointer offset };
+    Fragment const &frag,                       ///< fragment to store to the location pointed to by the tensor TensorCoord const &tile_offset,             ///< stores a tile with a logical offset in units of whole tiles Index pointer_offset);                      ///< stores a tile with a logical offset AND a pointer offset };
 ```